Volga German Origins: Questions and Answers

 - One you have chosen a place, hit “Search” and a list of church, civil, and other records available for that place will show up.

 - Click on the listing for the church records that you want to look at.
-This will give you more details on the available church records.
 If there is a magnifying glass symbol next to a particular set of records, that means that the records are indexed and you can search them by clicking on the magnifying glass.

 Question: The records for the place stated in the FSL are indexed, but when I searched for my ancestor’s name, it wasn’t there.

-- Answer: Sometimes the indexes are not complete, so you may still want to look at the actual church records (see previous question).
-If you still can’t find your ancestor, you need to start thinking about the possibility that the place name is misspelled in the FSL.
+- Answer: Sometimes the indexes are not complete, so you may still want to look at the actual church records (see next question).
+If you still can’t find your ancestor, you need to consider the possibility that the place name is misspelled in the FSL.
 Some of the place name spellings in the published FSL translations are really badly mangled, so be creative.

 Question: The place name given in the FSL doesn’t exist.
 What do I do now?